briebug/ng-module-republic/README.md

 ![Module Discovery](apps/dashboard/src/assets/animations/02-module-discovery.gif)

-Imagine we have a dashboard that would like to consumer any number of modules if it only knew what was available.
-By introducing a "ledger", modules can register themselves as available for comsumption.
-Consumers can then query thd ledger to discover what modules are available and then consume them.
-This allows for additional modules to be added and then consumed in realtime.
+Imagine we have a dashboard that would like to consume any number of modules if it only knew what was available.
+By introducing a "ledger," modules can register themselves as available for consumption.
+Consumers can then query the ledger to discover what modules are available and then consume them.
+The ledger allows for additional modules to be added and then consumed in realtime.

 ### Module Health

 ![Module Health](apps/dashboard/src/assets/animations/03-module-health.gif)

-Now that we know how discover modules, how do we verify that they are indeed healthy and available to us?
-The ledger can monitor registered modules and if a module goes offline, it will detech this change and mark the module as unhealthy.
+Now that we know how to discover modules, how do we verify that they are healthy and available?
+The ledger can monitor registered modules, and if a module goes offline, it will detect this change and mark the module as unhealthy.
 Once the module is marked unhealthy, it will broadcast to the connected consumers that a module is offline so they can respond accordingly.

 ### Module Inception

 ![Module Discovery](apps/dashboard/src/assets/animations/06-module-inception.gif)

-We can do some really interesting things but using federated modules to load federated modules.
-This presents some pretty compelling use cases that involve for dynamic feature composition and consumption from independent development sources.
+We can do some exciting things but using federated modules to load federated modules.
+This arrangement presents some pretty compelling use cases that involve dynamic feature composition and consumption from independent development sources.
 For instance, you could create a top-level module outlet for 3rd party vendors that your users can then dynamically load in modules from an ecosystem or marketplace at their discretion.